 If there are market orders eligible to be triggered on both sides of the order book, then only the market orders are triggered on the side of the order book, where the accumulated quantity of market orders is higher.
 If the quantities on both sides are equal, only the buy market orders are triggered.
-This will then automatically result in the book market orders on the other side of the order book being fully matched by the triggered market orders.
+This then automatically results in the book market orders on the other side of the order book being fully matched by the triggered market orders.